gltumakov/release_example/README.md

-# Example setup for commitlint with auto-releases
+# Example setup for commitlint with GH action auto-releases